 Lago Atitlán is a mighty lake surrounded by three volcanoes: the Tolimán, Atitlán and San Pedro and many villages.
 Each village is representing its own vibe and characteristics.
 And in some of the villages, people still live according to ancient Mayan traditions and customs.
 The light and view of the lake and surrounding volcanoes are breathtaking, from just every single angle.

 You can cruise the lake and explore villages such as Santiago de Atitlán, San Marcos, Santa Catarina Polopó and San Juan la Laguna.
 You will learn more about indigenous art and weaving techniques and meet local hero Maximón.
-A wooden statue, with a cigar, where people come and do their offerings.
+A wooden statue, with a cigar, where people come to offer cigarettes and alcoholic drinks, while making a wish.
 You can also hike by yourself from the village of Santa Cruz to Jaibalito, overlooking the lake during the entire trail.
 Or visit San Marcos, famous for its many yoga schools and meditation centers, and nearby natural reserve Cerro Tzankujil.

 Panajachel is your starting point for all trips around the lake.
-You can choose to spend the night in this city, but the best thing to do is to stay in different villages during your stay.
-Or if you don’t have a lot of time, just book a night in Pana and enjoy a day trip on the lake.
-Wanna know more?
-This is my Lake Atitlán Guatemala travel guide, including many useful travel tips
+It is recommended to stay in different villages around the lake.
+But if you don’t have a lot of time, just book a hotel in Panajachel and enjoy a day trip on the lake.

 Hiking around Lake Atitlan Guatemala extra travel tips: